MDAnalysis/mdanalysis/AI_POLICY.md

 MDAnalysis aims to foster an inclusive environment for all contributors and users.
 We recognise that language barrier can limit participation in open-source projects, particularly for non-native English speakers.

-Whilst we you to communicate to us in your own words (and languages if needed), we acknowledge that AI-based translation tools may sometimes be necessary for communicating in issues / discussions.
+Whilst we wish you to communicate to us in your own words (and languages if needed), we acknowledge that AI-based translation tools may sometimes be necessary for communicating in issues / discussions.
 If such tools are used, we ask you to disclose their use and purpose.

 ### 4. Contributors are responsible authors and must be aware of, and declare, any derivate work